dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     admin_server = idm.cdpkvm.cldr
     }
     ```
-    Test the above settings by using `kinit` and `klist` command with the provisioned user in the CM host as shown in the following example.
+    Test the above Kerberos settings by running `kinit` and `klist` commands with the provisioned user in the CM host as shown in the following example.

     ```bash
     # kinit ldapuser1
     Password for ldapuser1@CDPKVM.CLDR: <password>
     ```

-    Ensure that the output of the `klist` command must include `renew until` to ensure successful CDW provisioning on ECS platform.
+    Ensure that the output of the `klist` command must include `renew until`.
+This is a prerequisite to ensure successful CDW provisioning on the ECS platform.
+The `/etc/krb5.conf` file in the CM host will be used in the Hive-associated pods on ECS system.

     ```bash
     # klist